LumKitty/OnAirTap/README.md

    * Remove or disable any existing filters except for Render Delay
    * Add a "User Defined Shader" filter that uses MilkyDelta's [OAT-All3-BS-Distortion.shader](https://github.com/LumKitty/OnAirTap/releases/download/v1.1-lum1/OAT-All3-BS-Distortion.shader)
    * Fill in all the details of your sources (see images below)

 Your model should now distort when a Beat Saber wall passes in front.
 If this version breaks, do not pester MilkyDelta with bug reports!

+Linux warning: Apparently when feeding Pipewire captures into a shader input, apparently this [ignores any filters you have applied](https://github.com/exeldro/obs-shaderfilter/issues/105).
+If you are using Render Delay, you'll need to Source Clone the OnAirTap FG, OP and EX sources, then feed those into the All3 shader instead.
+Just put the source clones behind the background so they aren't seen!

 Your OBS sources should look something like this:
 <img width="171" height="119" alt="image" src="https://github.com/user-attachments/assets/739f73c4-6bf7-426e-b726-d86a0a212439" />